genomicsclass/leanpub/manuscript/getting_started.md

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/getting_started.Rmd).

 The first R command we will run is `install.packages`.
 If you took the `swirl` tutorial you already did this.
 R only includes a basic set of functions.
-It can do much more than this, but not everybody needs everything so we instead make some functions via packages.
+It can do much more than this, but not everybody needs everything so we instead make some functions available via packages.
 Many of these functions are stored in CRAN.
-Note that these packages are vetted.
-You can easily install from within R if you know the name of the function.
+Note that these packages are vetted: they are checked for common errors and they must have a dedicated maintainer.
+You can easily install packages from within R if you know the name of the packages.
 As an example, we are going to install the packages `rafalib` and `downloader` which we use in our first data analysis examples:

 ```r